Mad About Berries

 What cross-pollinates with a watermelon?

-Watermelons are part of the lanatus family, meaning they can cross-pollinate with other fruits in the same family, like citrons.
+Watermelons are part of the Citrullus lanatus family, meaning they can cross-pollinate with other plants in the same family.
 Watermelon plants cannot cross-pollinate with cantaloupes or honeydew fruits, no matter how similar they may seem.

 What happens if you plant a cucumber next to a watermelon?